Chapter 10

 “What if your single manufacturer makes shoddy toilet paper?
 You’re stuck then.
 In more ways than one.”

 I did not have a comeback but even if I did, I wouldn’t have bothered.
 While Wilbur was speaking, I noticed something on the computer screen which I could not believe had eluded me for so long.
 “What’s going on here?
-Nearly all these items have no prices!
-The food at least – all of them are zero!
-Except the mangos, which are rather expensive.”
+Nearly all of these items have no prices!
+The food at least—all of them are zero!
+Except the mangos, which are really expensive.”

-“Yes, well mangos are something of a luxury round here.
-Can’t be grown this far south, and involve a lot of resources to have transported here.”
+“Yes, well, mangos are something of a luxury round here.
+They can’t be grown this far south, and involve a lot of resources to have transported here.”